Nealtrevor/llm-powered-data-analysis-app-using-python-and-streamlit-2757075/README.md

-# COURSENAME
+# Build with AI: LLM-Powered Data Analysis App Using Python and Streamlit
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `cBuild with AI: LLM-Powered Data Analysis App Using Python and Streamlit`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]